telerik/maui-docs/controls/datagrid/sorting.md

 ---
 title: Sorting
 page_title: .NET MAUI DataGrid Documentation - Sorting
-description: Check our &quot;Sorting&quot; documentation article for Telerik DataGrid for .NET MAUI control.
+description:
-position: 4
+position: 6
 slug: datagrid-sorting-overview
 ---

 # .NET MAUI DataGrid Sorting

-The DataGrid provides a built-in sorting functionality which allows the user to order the view of the data the control represents.
+The Telerik UI for .NET MAUI DataGrid provides a built-in sorting functionality which allows the user to order the view of the data the control represents.
 Sorting the control is possible both through the UI and programmatically.

 ## Sorting through the UI